Axiomatic Choice: Axiom Taxonomy

 Blackbox and caudal axioms partition $\D$ with respect to two components of the decision.
 Blackbox axioms can be expressed as sets of profile-outcome $(x,y)$ pairs.
 For example, the statement ``The outcome must be Pareto-optimal" is a blackbox axiom, which differs from the procedural axiom, ``The rule must be Pareto-efficient."
 Structural and consequentialist axioms are edge cases of blackbox axioms.
-The set $L$ we saw in Section \ref{sec:rules_vs_lists} is a basic case where each profile $x$ only appears once, but blackbox axioms may require multiple entries for each profile $x$ in the list.
-When it comes to notions of fairness and efficiency, ex-ante notions (e.g., anonymity) are typically procedural and ex-post notions (e.g., equity or envy-freeness) are typically blackbox.
-A caudal axiom depends on the rule and/or outcome but not directly on the profile, e.g., ``We should use Plurality rule to vote on the best paper at the conference, unless my paper wins, in which case the rule doesn't matter."
+When it comes to notions of fairness and efficiency, ex-ante notions (e.g., anonymity) are typically procedural and ex-post notions are typically consequentialist or blackbox (e.g., equity or envy-freeness).

-The last combination of variables from which to construct an axiom class would be the profile and rule together.
-In other words $A(\textbf{x}, \textbf{f}, y) = A(\textbf{x}, \textbf{f}, y')$ for all such pairs of decisions.
-This does not restrict the set of axioms at all because $f(x)$ implies a unique outcome, and so $(x, f, y)$ and $(x, f, y')$ cannot both be decisions unless $y = y'$.
-We therefore call an axiom exigent if it is not any of the other types.
-Axiomatic approaches to AI Alignment and Social Choice focus largely on procedural and blackbox axioms.
-Note that we do not make any judgments here about what axioms are good or desirable or useful, but argue only that normative positions corresponding to each of our axiom classes exist in the real world.